+Ind 17.4 ER Programs are also invited to report on changes in major drivers in the ER Accounting Area, any Displacement risks associated with those drivers, and any lessons from the ER Programs' efforts to mitigate potential Displacement

+N.A
-Ind 17.3 By the time of verification, the ER Program has implemented its strategy to mitigate and/or minimize potential Displacement N.A Only applicable at the time of verification.
-Ind 17.4 ER Programs are also invited to report on changes in major drivers in the ER Accounting Area, any Displacement risks associated with those drivers, and any lessons from the ER Programs' efforts to mitigate potential Displacement N.A Only applicable at the time of verification.
-C 18 The ER Program is designed and implemented to prevent and minimize the risk of reversals and add long-term sustainability of ERs ress the Ind 18.1 The ER Program has undertaken an assessment of the anthropogenic and natural risk of reversals that might affect ERs during the Term of the ERPA and has assessed, as feasible, the potential risk of reversals after the end of the Term of the ERPA YES [Identification of risk of Reversals 12.1]

-Yes, the ER-PD undertakes a systematic assessment of anthropogenic and natural risks of reversals.
+Only applicable at the time of verification.

+C 18 The ER Program is designed and implemented to prevent and minimize the risk of reversals and address the long-term sustainability of ERs Ind 18.1 The ER Program has undertaken an assessment of the anthropogenic and natural risk of reversals that might affect ERs during the Term of the ERPA and has assessed, as feasible, the potential risk of reversals after the end of the Term of the ERPA YES [Identification of risk of Reversals 12.1] Yes, the ER-PD undertakes a systematic assessment of anthropogenic and natural risks of reversals.
 The assessment draws on the FCPF buffer guidelines.
 These guidelines propose four broad categories of risks relating to stakeholder support, institutional capacity, long-term effectiveness and natural disturbances.
 The ER-PD addresses these categories.